-Great Smoky Mountains National Park, the most visited National Park in America, has a mystical charm that draws one to explore its depths over and over again.
+Great Smoky Mountains National Park has a mystical charm that draws one to explore its depths over and over again.
+It is the most visited National Park in America.

 If only these mountains of Great Smoky Mountains National Park could speak, the tales this majestic mountain range situated deep within the Appalachian Mountains could tell.
 The park covers a range of 500,000 acres of forest land situated in western North Carolina and eastern Tennessee.
 The park is beautiful any season of the year with its majestic peaks, rushing rivers, floral and fauna, huge boulders, and cascades of rhododendron and mountain laurel in the spring and early summer.

 The beauty of Great Smoky Mountains National Park is displayed in many ways!

 Inside the national park, you will see awesome waterfalls, cool mountain rivers, wildflowers, floral and fauna, and the glory of Fall as the tree leaves change to brilliant colors of red, orange, and gold.
 Autumn's pageantry of colors in the Smoky Mountains usually peaks in mid-October.